fraillt/bitsery/doc/design/README.md

 ## Motivation

 Inspiration to create **bitsery** came mainly because there aren't any good alternatives for C++.
-Most well-known serialization libraries are *too fat* and tries to solve too many things by supporting multiple data formats (binary, json, xml) and multiple languages (C++, C#, Javascript, etc..) while in the process becomes hard to use, are memory or/and speed inefficient.
+I wanted serializer that is easy to use like [cereal](http://uscilab.github.io/cereal/) Most well-known serialization libraries are *too fat* and tries to solve too many things by supporting multiple data formats (binary, json, xml) and multiple languages (C++, C#, Javascript, etc..) while in the process becomes hard to use, are memory or/and speed inefficient.

 The best alternative that I was able to find is [flatbuffers](https://google.github.io/flatbuffers/).